krismakesstuff/shift/README.md

 # todo:
+- update recording wavesurfer as it's recording
 - when playing dropped file, make sure to account for mono and stereo.
 - reset prest values now that min and maxes have changed
-- change print button to record and add wavesurfer instance when recording
 - custom slider colors
 - midi input?